Freehold New Jersey Distracted Driving Accident Attorneys Recover Maximum Compensation for Clients

 Depending on the individual facts of the case, numerous types of damages may be awarded.

 Were your injuries caused by a distracted driver?
-If so, contact leading Freehold NJ distracted driving accident attorneys today for a free consultation
+If so, contact leading Freehold New Jersey distracted driving accident attorneys today for a free consultation.

-If you were injured, or if a loved one was killed by a distracted driver, contact Lomurro Law to set up a free consultation to discuss your claim with one of our New Jersey car accident attorneys and understand your legal options.
-Call 732-414-0300 or contact us online as soon as possible to protect your legal rights.
+If you were injured, or if a loved one was killed by a distracted driver, contact Lomurro Law, to set up a free consultation to discuss your claim with one of our New Jersey car accident attorneys and understand your legal options.
+Call 732-482-9285 or contact us online as soon as possible to protect your legal rights.